Is Mazatlan Safe for Solo Travel?

 - Best Tips for Staying Safe in Mazatlan: Wear an anti-theft, cross-body purse when walking in town, to give you an added feeling of protection.
 Don’t wear valuables ~ & don’t bring them to Mexico, period.
 Feel free to wander around the Malecon (the sidewalk that runs for miles along the beachfront) & the Centro Historico: but if you start finding yourself on streets without many people ~ head back to where the crowds are.
 Find a local coffee shop that you love, & make it your morning spot; get to know some of the locals.
 Talk to your hotel about any places to avoid, & have them help you arrange a taxi back to the airport.
 As a general rule of thumb in Mazatlan: the closer you are to the waterfront, the safer it will be/the more people you’ll be surrounded by.
 To maximize safety, I would stick pretty close to the water.

-- The Safest Places to Stay in Mazatlan: I stayed at The Palms Resort of Mazatlan, which is right on the water in the “Golden Zone” & felt entirely safe there (I hardly left the property because they had everything I needed).
-And then I switched over to the Best Western Posada Freeman by the Centro Historico, because I wanted to explore that side of town: & I’m SO glad I did!!
+- The Safest Places to Stay in Mazatlan: I stayed at The Palms Resort of Mazatlan, which is right on the water in the “Golden Zone.”
+I felt entirely safe there (I hardly left the property because they had everything I needed).
+Then I switched over to the Best Western Posada Freeman by the Centro Historico, because I wanted to explore that side of town: & I’m SO glad I did!!
 Though the beach is beautiful in Mazatlan, I found that most of the city’s character lies in the Centro Historico.
-Other great places to stay: Pueblo Bonito Resort & Spa ($204+/night), Casa de Leyendas ($124+/night), Courtyard by Marriott Mazatlan Beach Resort (which is pretty much brand new), & the Hotel Playa Mazatlan ($112+/night).
+Other great places to stay: Pueblo Bonito Resort & Spa ($204+/night), Casa de Leyendas ($124+/night), & Courtyard by Marriott Mazatlan Beach Resort (which is pretty much brand new).

 Photos of Mazatlan & Centro Historico